 Okay, so what if we get a few friends to help out?
 Let’s get you, me, and a few thousand other people to pool our money together in such a way that the commission costs are basically negligible.

 In a nut-shell, this pooling of money to create a basket of investments is what mutual funds are!

-Mutual Funds are Virtually Any Combination of Investments:
+Mutual Funds Can Be Virtually Any Combination of Investments:

 Don’t take my overly simple example too literally.
 Mutual funds don’t necessarily have to be just stocks.
 A mutual fund can be virtually any number and any combination of investments: